-Welcome home to the 2024 Spanish Trail Scout Reservation summer camp season where the Camp Theme this year is, Wild Western Adventures!
-We are eager to have you and your Packs help us celebrate 64 years of service at STSR.
+Welcome home to the 2025 Spanish Trail Scout Reservation Cub Resident Camp season where the theme is "Medieval Times at STSR".
+After your traditional Activity Sessions, come dressed and Be Prepared for a fun filled evenings of Medieval experiences.
+We are eager to have you and your Packs help us celebrate 65 years of service at STSR.
+What a great experience to have with your child!
+Coolest Parent Ever!!!